 1.1.
 Motivation

 This layered standard uses terminals of the FMI 3.0 standard to represent structures like maps by grouping variables in terminals.
-Terminals are used to group variables and already define means to connect its variables between FMUs.
-Such a connections could ensure that the same map values are used by different FMUs or allow one FMU to provide the map values to be used by other FMUs.
+Terminals are used to group variables and already define means to connect its member variables between FMUs.
+Such a connection could ensure that the same map values are used by different FMUs or allow one FMU to provide the map values to be used by other FMUs.

 1.2.
 How to Read This Document